MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

 ---
 lab:
-    title: 'Lab 01: Agile Planning and Portfolio Management with Azure Boards'
+    title: 'Agile Planning and Portfolio Management with Azure Boards'
     module: 'Module 01: Get started on a DevOps transformation journey'
 ---

-# Lab 01: Agile Planning and Portfolio Management with Azure Boards
+# Agile Planning and Portfolio Management with Azure Boards

 # Student lab manual